-photoshop digital sketch of the idea, Their Mona
+digital sketch of the idea, 'Their Mona'

-THEIR MONA 2013 photo print
+'Their Mona' 2013 photo print

-Your Mona Lisa is a single photoprint taken of the painting Mona Lisa by Leonardo Da Vinci as it is exhibited behind a plexi glass in the Musée de Louvre in Paris.
-In the middle of the photo there is a enourmous white overcast caused by the flash light reflected on the plexi glass covering the painting and bleeching it into nothing but a white splash.
+'Their Mona' is a single photograph of the painting Mona Lisa by Leonardo Da Vinci as it is exhibited behind a plexi glass in the Musée de Louvre in Paris.
+In the middle of the photo there enormous white reflection caused by the flash light reflected on the plexi glass covering and bleaching the painting into nothing but a white splash.

 In the case of L.H.O.O.Q. the postcard as a reproduction is the container but not the subject of the project.
-This reproduced postcard is just an easily accesible ready-made for Duchamp: the intention of the piece goes way beyond just being a comment on the mass-produced reproduction.
+This reproduced postcard is just an easily accessible ready-made for Duchamp: the intention of the piece goes way beyond just being a comment on the mass-produced reproduction.
 [TO BE EXPAND]